Simplify

 1. Choosing your organizer

-Just like you wouldn’t hire an electrician or financial planner without checking their references, you’ll want to make sure you hire a trained professional when it comes to organizing your home.
+Just like you wouldn’t hire an electrician or financial planner without checking their references, you’ll want to make sure you hire an insured, trained professional when it comes to organizing your home.
 Members of NAPO abide by a code of ethics and have received education in the field; they offer professional, confidential, and non-judgmental services tailored to your needs.
 Likewise, KonMari® Consultants have completed supervised training and have been certified by Marie Kondo.
 Amélie is one of only a handful of people in the world to be a member of both organizations!
 If you suffer from specific challenges, you might want to turn to the ICD.
+You can also look up an organizer’s reviews.

 What to consider: